n8henrie/n8henrie.github.io/_posts/2015-12-28-control-an-rf-outlet-with-siri-via-homebridge.md

 Other things to try:

 * Make sure your json is valid: `/opt/nodejs/bin/npm install --global jsonlint && jsonlint -q /etc/homebridge/config.json` (no output means it looks good)
 * Remove the `persist` directory: `sudo rm -r /etc/homebridge/persist`.
-This folder caches settings that may screw you up if you’re changing the config.
-Note that you’ll like need to redo your iOS setup.
+This folder caches settings that may screw you up if you're changing the config.
+Note that you'll like need to redo your iOS setup.
 * Reset your iOS device HomeKit settings: `Settings` -> `Privacy` -> `HomeKit` -> `Reset HomeKit Configuration`
-* Delete your “Home” from HomeKit Catalog: hit the `Configure` button (bottom right) twice, swipe left on your “Home”
+* Delete your "Home" from HomeKit Catalog: hit the `Configure` button (bottom right) twice, swipe left on your "Home"
 * Run homebridge in debug mode: `sudo -u homebridge DEBUG=* /opt/nodejs/lib/node_modules/homebridge/bin/homebridge -D -U /etc/homebridge`
-* If you’re testing directly in nodejs and it can’t find your modules: `export NODE_PATH=/opt/nodejs/lib/node_modules`
+* If you're testing directly in nodejs and it can't find your modules: `export NODE_PATH=/opt/nodejs/lib/node_modules`
 * Test with `node-rcswitch-gpiomem`.
 Install: `/opt/nodejs/bin/npm install --global rcswitch-gpiomem` then make a file e.g. `fake.js` that you can give a test RF code: `/opt/nodejs/bin/node fake.js 12345`

 ```javascript